Advertisement

 Creative use and re-use

 The Crafted World is filled with treasures large and small.
-Esherick designed and created his huge pattern-embossed Drop Leaf Desk (1927, red oak and tooled leather) for storing his prints.
+Esherick designed and created his huge pattern-embossed Drop Leaf Desk (1927), made of red oak and tooled leather, for storing his prints.
 The striking S-K Chair (1957) of walnut and black Naugahyde is perfectly mid-century modern.
-There are several charming stair models, including one made in 1934 for a staircase in the lobby of Media, Pennsylvania’s Hedgerow Theatre.
+There are several charming stair models, including one made in 1934 for a staircase in the lobby of Hedgerow Theatre in Media, Pennsylvania.

 Gallery view of works including a huge, graceful wooden sculpture that resembles two people in a passionate embrace.

 Esherick engaged in creative re-use before it was prevalent, as his witty Wagon Wheel Chair (1931) and Hammer Handle Chair (1938) attest.
 And smaller works have anthropomorphic personalities.
 The cherry Library Ladder (1969), perhaps inspired by a 1929 Dance Sketch, feels as though it’s reaching for a book.
-The Double Music Stand (1962) was made for a flute duo, and the 1960 Music Stand that was created for a cellist echoes the player’s fluid bowing movements.
-There’s even a tiny 4-inch cast-aluminum Light pull (1930), suspended in space, that invites you to turn on a lamp.
+The Double Music Stand (1962) was made for a flute duo, and the 1960 Music Stand, which was created for a cellist, echoes the player’s fluid bowing movements.
+There’s even a tiny four-inch cast-aluminum Light Pull (1930) suspended in space that invites you to turn on a lamp.
 Because these practical items were created to be used, their tactile qualities are often overpowering, creating a tantalizing urge to sit, to write, to hold, to touch.

 The whole Esherick oeuvre